General, Debugging, Options Dialog Box

 Turns on automatic evaluation of properties and implicit function calls in variables windows and the QuickWatch dialog box.

 Executes an implicit string conversion call when evaluating objects in variables windows.
 Therefore, that result is displayed as a string instead of the type name.
 Only applies while debugging in C# code.
 This setting may be overridden by the DebuggerDisplay attribute (see Using DebuggerDisplay Attribute).

 - Enable source server support

-Tells the Visual Studio debugger to get source files from source servers that implement the SrcSrv (srcsrv.dll) protocol.
-Team Foundation Server and and the Debugging Tools for Windows are two source servers that implement the protocol.
+Tells the Visual Studio debugger to get code from the SrcSrv source server (srcsrv.dll), which is part of Debugging Tools for Windows.
 For more information about SrcSrv setup, see the Debugging Tools for Windows documentation.
-In addition, see Specify Symbol (.pdb) and Source Files in the Visual Studio Debugger.
+For more information, see How to: Get Source Code Using Source Server.

 - Print source server diagnostic messages to the Output window

 When source server support is enabled, this setting turns on diagnostic display.